Start Free Pilot

 Now that we know how to use labeled data, it’s time to ask another question: what is data labeling in machine learning as a process?
 The annotation starts with setting your goal and preparing the data.
 Then you choose between annotating all of it or a small sample that you'll use as an AI training ground in a semi-supervised learning model.

 In order to label data, you need specialized software that allows adding labels to certain highlighted areas.
 You should choose an annotation method in accordance with your problem and the type of collected data (images, text, video, or audio).
-Here are a few of the most popular services:
+Here are a few of the most popular data annotation services:

 • Polygon annotation